projectcontour/contour/design/tls-backend-verification.md

 The secret will be stored in the same namespace as the corresponding IngressRoute.
 TLS certificate delegation is not in scope for this proposal.

-The secret object should contain one entry named `ca.key`, the constents will be the CA public key material.
+The secret object should contain one entry named `ca.key`, the contents will be the CA public key material.

 Example:
 ```